Bogoe/pn2ccs/README.md

 Below are instructions to reproduce examples.
 All examples can be imported as a PNML-file and there are step-by-step guides for a few examples.

 **Important:** In the following, be aware that:
-- *Click* referrers to using the *primary* mouse button or tapping on the touch screen.
+- *Click* refers to using the *primary* mouse button or tapping on the touch screen.
-- *Right-click* referrers to using the *secondary* mouse button or making a long tap on the touch screen.
+- *Right-click* refers to using the *secondary* mouse button or making a long tap on the touch screen.

 ## Importing a PNML-file
 Click on the `Import PN`-button, select a file in the dialog (on your device) and press the `Import Petri net`-button to import the Petri net.
 It centers the Petri net on the first place or transition.
 You can drag the Petri net to get a better view of it.